 A microchip is a small electronic chip enclosed in a glass cylinder.
 That chip transmits a radio wave.
 The radio wave can be scanned and it has an ID number associated with it.
 There are national pet recovery databases where you can register your dog's ID number.
 You also register your contact information associated with that ID number.
 That way if your pet is lost and someone finds it, they can take it to a vet or shelter, have it scanned then determine that the pet ran away from you.
 This is a safe and dependable way to find lost pets if they ever run away from home.
 According to the American Veterinary Medical Association (AVMA), there are more high-tech microchips that are often used by experts at places like zoos, or where researchers do studies of animals.
 These microchips can collect things like body temperature.

 According to the experts at the AVMA, the process of microchipping your dog is almost completely pain-free for your pup.
 It is just as routine and simple as giving your dog a vaccination at a routine veterinary visit.
-Your vet will simply inject the microchip with a hypodermic needle in the loose skin near your dog’s shoulder.
-The process does not require any surgery or anaesthesia.
-However, some pet owners choose to get their dog microchipped during other medical procedures that do require anaesthesia so that the chip is inserted while the dog is asleep.
+Your vet will simply inject the microchip with a hypodermic needle in the loose skin near your dog's shoulder.
+The process does not require any surgery or anesthesia.
+However, some pet owners choose to get their dog microchipped during other medical procedures that do require anesthesia so that the chip is inserted while the dog is asleep.

 This is often done during a spaying or neutering procedure, or if your dog is asleep to have his teeth properly brushed and cleaned at the vet's office.
 A microchip can stay in your dog for a long time, and unless your dog lives longer than a normal dog's lifespan, it will last the entirety of his life.
 Experts at the Humane Society say that most microchips are designed to last and work in your pup for around 25 years.